Is this the largest penguin to have lived?

 THAT SNAIL IS HUGE.
 IT'S SO GLORIOUS.

-In fact, they are considered to be one of the worst invasive species in the world because of their ability to munch through almost anything and reproduce a lot.
+In fact, they are considered to be one of the most invasive species in the world because of their ability to munch through almost anything and to reproduce a lot.

 Check out this massive alligator as it goes for a stroll in a US animal reserve.

-Only a small group of people were lucky enough to see the huge beast - called Humpback - in Florida in the US.
+Only a small group of people were lucky enough to see the huge beast in Florida, which was named Humpback.

-Wildlife experts estimated the alligator weighed about than 360kg and was up to 15 feet long.
+Wildlife experts estimated the alligator weighed about than 360kg and was up to 15ft long.
 That's as long as a family estate car!

-According to the Guinness World Records, this nine-year-old is a Belgian Gelding horse.
+According to Guinness World Records, this nine-year-old is a Belgian Gelding horse.

-When he was last measured for record, he was just over 6 ft 8 - and that's without even having his shoes on.
+When he was last measured for a record, he stood at just over 6ft 8 - and that's without even having his shoes on.
 You might need a ladder if you fancied going for a ride!

 This fearsome, finned super-predator was swimming about in the oceans between around 2.3 and 16 million years ago.

-Scientists think it hunted smaller whales, like the prehistoric Eobalaenoptera whales in the picture above.
+Scientists think it hunted smaller sea-dwellers, like the prehistoric Eobalaenoptera whales in the coloured picture above.